rajkowski/concoursesuitecrm-community/README.md

-# ConcourseSuite CRM 5.0
+# CRM

-ConcourseSuite CRM is a web application for Customer Relationship Management.
+CRM is a web application for Customer Relationship Management.

 The application is written in Java and runs on Apache Tomcat using PostgreSQL.